The iOS 13.4 update has the potential to help, or hurt, your iPhone X’s performance.

 We’ll take you through the problems, your downgrade options, the most important features, the jailbreak situation, and the update’s performance.

-We've been using the iOS 13.3.1 update on the iPhone X for several days now and the update's still performing pretty well.
+We've been using the iOS 13.4 update on the iPhone X for several days and the update's performing pretty well.

-The software feels faster than iOS 13.3.
+The software still feels faster than previous versions of iOS 13.
 On iOS 13.3 and below we encountered occasional lag when using the keyboard and when pulling up our Notifications.
-We haven't noticed this while running iOS 13.3.1.
+We haven't noticed any of these problems on iOS 13.4.

-We haven't noticed any abnormal battery drain.
+We haven't seen any abnormal battery drain.
 We're still able to pull down a full day of use when using a mix of Wi-Fi and LTE.

 Connectivity (Wi-Fi, Bluetooth, GPS) is strong and we haven't noticed an uptick in dropped connections.
 Speeds are normal.